 If we can show this technique is successful, this could lead to further research into treatments to prevent cancer recurrence for patients following surgery.

 The work will be performed at the Wellcome Trust Centre for Genetics at the University of Oxford and supervised by Professor Ian Tomlinson.

 We will take samples from 50 patients who have undergone surgery for their colon cancer.
 We will analyse the samples using ultra deep next generation sequencing to detect occult metastatic cancer cells.
 After this, we will see if this method is able to identify patients with increased risk.
 The project will begin in 10/10/16 and the main work will be completed in 12 months.
 A final report will be completed by November 2017.

 Although this project is unlikely to have immediate clinical benefits it will increase risk stratification of patients with colon cancer and the tools at our disposal for fighting it.
 Success will be decided in a number of ways, including publications, development of further research and a much increased understanding of colon cancer.

-I am extremely grateful for the Guts UK charity for being so generous in helping fund this research project.
+I am extremely grateful for Guts UK charity for being so generous in helping fund this research project.
 Bowel cancer is the third largest cause of cancer death in the UK with 41,000 cases diagnosed each year.
-Unfortunately at present it is difficult to predict who will respond to treatment and who may have poor outcomes.
+Unfortunately, at present, it is difficult to predict who will respond to treatment and who may have poor outcomes.
 This project is a novel opportunity to understand if we can use new nucleic-acid sequencing technology to identify patients at risk with the ultimate aim of one day being able to tailor treatments to those who need it most.Dr Lennard Lee